Arkansas Officials Postpone Request To Legalize iGaming

 Arkansas’ three casinos already operate their own mobile sports betting apps and on-site sportsbooks.
 Sports betting is legal in 38 states and Washington, D.C.

-Currently, iGaming is legal in Michigan, Pennsylvania, New Jersey, West Virginia, Delaware, Connecticut and Rhode Island.
-It generally raises more revenue than sports betting in states that have both.
+Currently, iGaming is legal in Michigan, Pennsylvania, New Jersey, West Virginia, Delaware, Connecticut, and Rhode Island.
+In states that have both, it generally raises more revenue than sports betting.

-Saffa’s iGaming request was put on hold, however, pending a resolution to the casino-license issue in Pope County.
+However, Saffa’s iGaming request was put on hold pending a resolution to the casino license issue in Pope County.

 “Until Pope County gets done, I don’t really want anything more on our plate,” said Alex Lieblong, commission chairman.